 Enter frevvo.
 The forms created in our workflow software for higher education are ADA, Section 508, and WCAG compliant and offer worldwide language support.
 All you have to do is check a single box in the form’s properties wizard.
 That’s it.
 Your forms are now fully accessible for all users.

-Add to that, workflow management and creating accessible forms is a breeze with built-in rules, drag-and-drop fields, dynamic routing and more. frevvo enables you to automate your routine tasks so you can put time and money back in your pocket.
+Add to that, education workflow automation and creating accessible forms is a breeze with built-in rules, drag-and-drop fields, dynamic routing and more. frevvo enables you to automate your routine tasks so you can put time and money back in your pocket.

 If you would like to use our ADA-complaint forms, try frevvo free for 30 days.
 Or contact us for a free demo where we can walk you through the software and show you how you can automate your workflows and eliminate manual, tedious tasks.
 We’re an email or phone call away!